 The most anticipated movies of 2022!

-We present you some of the most anticipated films of the next year.
+We present you some of the most anticipated films of next year.

 A new year symbolizes the arrival of new films, and lovers of the seventh art already have on the list the productions they are looking forward to, which -similar to recent years- are mainly composed of reboots and aftermath.